What Happens if you Don’t Keep up With Payments for your Car Insurance?

 3. No registration = better odds of getting pulled over

 Now you have no insurance or registration.
 You have outdated stickers on your license plate.
 That means a greater likelihood of getting pulled over.
 As it stands, the average driver has an 8.6% chance of getting pulled over in a given year.
 But outdated stickers are something any cop who pulls up behind can see and ticket you for.
 That worsens the odds.

 While we don’t know by how much, we’ll estimate that it’s three times more likely, so roughly a 25% chance.
 3 times odds may seem like a large increase to assume, but for comparison, it’s also three times more likely for youths 16-21 to be in a car accident compared to the overall average.

 With those odds, by year three you have an almost 60% chance of a pullover without insurance.
 In case you’re wondering, by the 6th year, it’s over 80%.
 Since it’s more likely than not by the third year, let’s assume that’s when you finally get pulled over.

 To learn more about what happens when a driver is pulled over without insurance, see our article on that topic.

-In short, when car insurance is not paid, it creates a lapse in coverage.
-This lapse will likely increase future costs of insurance (at least for a while).
+In short, when people don’t pay their car insurance premium, it creates a lapse in coverage.
+This lapse will likely increase future costs of insurance (for a few years at least).

 In addition, the vehicle’s registration cannot be renewed without insurance and will eventually lapse.
 Once this happens, it is just a matter of time before the police notice the outdated stickers and consequences ensue.